ThryrionTH/projects-ron/README.md

 # Projects-Ron README
-This repository contains projects about HTML, CSS, JavaScript, Java, Python, C++, C# and more
+This repository contains projects about HTML, CSS, JavaScript, Java, Python, C++, C#, R and more